 I look forward to working with the talented, seasoned faculty and wonderful community of parents as we partner together to disciple students through a challenging time of their lives by making the School of Logica safe, loving place for kids as they continue to discover who God made them to be.

-In Christ, Matt Jasinski Head of School of Logic
+In Christ, Stephen Steiner Head of School of Logic

 List of 1 members.